alanensastegui/subsights-marketing-site/lib/blog/content/ai-concierge-for-dmos.md

 slug: ai-concierge-for-dmos
 title: "Designing the AI Concierge for DMOs"
 date: "2025-09-01"
-excerpt: "Visitors don’t need another bot; they need a local that happens to be software—confident, seasonal, and grounded in the page they’re on.
+excerpt: "Visitors don't need another bot; they need a local that happens to be software—confident, seasonal, and grounded in the page they're on.
 Design for movement and trust, and every answer becomes a next step."
+author:
+  name: "Alan"
+  image: "/images/team-headshots/alan.avif"
 ---

 Visitors don’t arrive with perfect itineraries.
 They arrive with half-formed plans, a few screenshots, and weather that might change tomorrow.
 Your job is to help them decide, quickly and confidently.
 Software can do a lot here.
 The trick is making it feel local.